impostorsguides/impostorsguides.github.io/rbenv/1-ad-content.md

   <img src="/assets/images/screenshot-19mar2023-924am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </center>

 I scan this a bit more closely, and I see "Auditing installed plugins" in the logs that the question references.
-This reminds me that we're currently in a directory named "rbenv.d/exec/gem-rehash/", and that "rbenv.d" is one of the directories that is checked for plugins by… which file was it again?
+This reminds me that we're currently in a directory named "rbenv.d/exec/gem-rehash/", and that "rbenv.d" is one of the directories that is checked for plugins by... which file was it again?

 I search for "rbenv.d" in the code, and I find: